 Part three and Ada Boni is still beating me.
 This was my first time making Zuppa Inglese.
 Sticking to my original challenge, I knew nothing about the recipe prior to baking.
 I had no idea what it should look or taste like.
 At one point, while baking I shouted out loud "ooooooh I'm making pudding!!!"...yup. … Continue reading My First Zuppa Inglese (Ada Boni Part 3)

 It is the season of crisp leaves, pumpkin spice everything, and cups of hot cider by the fire.
 Although the boos and spookiness are finished for 2020, autumn still has much to offer.
 The vibrant leaves may no longer be on the trees but they still smile underfoot on my hikes.
 I love autumn, specifically … Continue reading The Best Pumpkin Donut Holes

 Ada Boni challenge continued...this week I made Boni's Bocca Di Dama recipe.
 Keep scrolling to see: The recipeAny problems I experiencedMy next recipeComparing my results to google photosWhere to follow the journey The Recipe Bocca Di dama Ingredients 1/4 cup shelled almonds1/4 cup sugar1 egg, lightly beaten7 eggs, at room temperature3 egg yolks, at room … Continue reading My First Ada Boni Success!

 As Americans, many of us have unique links to our ancestry, some are clear cut and some are fuzzy.
-Growing up, it was very clear I am in an Italian American family; my grandmother who is Sicilian, particularly has kept the culture alive for the family (thank you Mom-Mom).
-Her baking is known not only … Continue reading Baking with Ada Boni
+Growing up, it was made very clear to me that I am a part of an Italian American family.
+My grandmother, who is Sicilian, keeps the culture alive for the family.
+Her baking is the outlet … Continue reading Baking with Ada Boni